LAVERY IS ALSO...

 LATEST PUBLICATIONS ON THIS AREA OF PRACTICE

-In Fact and in Law - Francization – Bill No 14 amending the Charter of the French language
+Need to Know - Francization – Bill No 14 amending the Charter of the French language

 Lavery HEALTH LAW - Legal newsletter for the health and social services network and health-care professionals, Number 1

-In Fact and in Law Express - The Mont Saint-Sauveur Case: Is the Court of Appeal Thinking Outside the Box in the Assessment of Damages?
+Need to Know Express - The Mont Saint-Sauveur Case: Is the Court of Appeal Thinking Outside the Box in the Assessment of Damages?